-- The Q&As will last 25-minutes (+/- 10%) - There will be 3-5 open questions - Additional probing questions may be asked for clarification, to test the presentation content and underpin the components of the learning journal, highlighted by the independent assessor as needing further investigation - Questions will seek to assess the KSBs mapped to this assessment component and not evidenced sufficiently through the presentation (see the Presentation and Q&A Guidance' document) - Questions also provide an opportunity for the apprentice to demonstrate depth of understanding and performance against the distinction criteria.
+- The Q&As will last 35-minutes (+/- 10%) - There will be 5-7 open questions - Additional probing questions may be asked for clarification, to test the presentation content and underpin the components of the learning journal, highlighted by the independent assessor as needing further investigation - Questions will seek to assess the KSBs mapped to this assessment component and not evidenced sufficiently through the presentation - Questions also provide an opportunity for the apprentice to demonstrate depth of understanding and performance against the distinction criteria.

 Note: It is the responsibility of employer to ensure the assessments are administered in an environment suited to assessment conditions.
+Attention must be paid to noise levels in the room were the assessment is to be conducted, whether internal or external, intermittent or continuous.
 A quiet room with the appropriate system requirements for a remote assessment must be provided.
 The apprentice must not be interrupted for the full duration of the assessment/s.
 Enough time must be allowed for preparation, closing down and any technical glitches that may need to be sorted out.
 Technology must be checked before the day to ensure it is in full working order.
 There should be no other people with the apprentice during the assessment and the apprentice must not talk to or attempt to communicate with anyone else during the assessment unless alternative arrangements have been put in place beforehand.